Director for Advancement Services

 JOB TITLE: Director for Advancement Services

-REPORTS TO: Vice President for Advancement
+REPORTS TO: Director of Advancement

-The Director of Advancement Services fulfills the University's mission by leading strategy for, and overseeing day-to-day operations of the Advancement Services area, including database management, donor relations, budgeting, gift processing and other systems.
+The Director of Advancement Services fulfills the University's mission by leading strategy for, and overseeing day-to-day operations of, the Advancement Services area, including database management, donor relations, budgeting, gift processing and other systems.

 Essential Duties & Responsibilities:

 - Lead strategy and provide long- and short-term planning for information services for Advancement.

 - In collaboration with various constituents, oversee the development of policies, such as gift acceptance policies, database policies, and counting guidelines.

 - Act as the primary manager of the advancement CRM (Raiser’s Edge) for fundraising and prospect management.